Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 ## Divisible and Marketable Blockspace

-We want Parachains to buy, sell, and split blockspace such that they are allocated exactly as much as fits their needs.<br><br>
+We want Parachains to buy, sell, and split blockspace such that they are allocated exactly as much as fits their needs.<br/><br/>

 <pba-flex center>